samouraiworld/gnolove/server/README.md

 # Gnolove Server

-This server will index all the Pull requests, Issues, review, Contributors, etc on gnolang/gno repository (currently hardcoded but could be fully configurable).
+This server will index all the commits, pull requests, issues, reviews, contributors, etc on gno-ecosystem repositories.

 ### How to launch the service

 Prerequisites:
-- Golang > 1.23.0
+- Golang > 1.24.0

 ```sh
 ## On Mac